 January 21, 2019

 Hello my fellow Canadians!
-I hear you receved a lot of snow over the weekend and -30 over there, but we're looking at +30 in Portmore, Jamaica.
+I hear you received a lot of snow over the weekend and -30 over there, but we're looking at +30 in Portmore, Jamaica.
 We've now begun our third week in Jamaica, and I must say I am absolutely loving it!
 The scenery of

 mountains surrounding you is something I could look at every day and never get tired of and makes placement here a pleasurable experience.
 Driving past palm trees and breathing in the fresh air is a beautiful way to start the day.